ipfabric/docs/docs/IP_Fabric_Settings/Discovery_and_Snapshots/Discovery_Settings/site_separation.md

 ### Creating Rules In The UI

-You can create rules in the UI by selecting the **Add attribute** button.
+You can create rules in the UI by clicking **+ Add attribute**.
 This will provide you with a form to fill out.

 ![Add Attribute](site_separation/add_attribute.png)